hazihazboy123/replit-app/replit.md

-# Enhanced Medical Flashcard Generator
+# Medical JSON to Anki Converter

 ## Overview

-This is an advanced Flask-based web application that transforms medical education through sophisticated Anki flashcard generation.
-Featuring a beautiful modern UI with Tailwind CSS, the system supports clinical vignettes, mnemonics, explanations, and advanced medical formatting.
-Built for seamless n8n integration and manual input, it creates professional-grade Anki decks optimized for medical students and healthcare professionals.
+This is a Flask-based web application that converts JSON-formatted medical flashcard data into advanced Anki deck files (.apkg).
+Designed specifically for medical students, it supports high-yield card highlighting, cloze deletions, hierarchical tags, image embedding, and notes sections.
+Users can either upload a JSON file or paste JSON data directly into a web form to generate downloadable Anki flashcard decks optimized for medical education.

 ## System Architecture